harmora-project/harmora/README.md

 └── LICENSE                        # License
 ```

-Generated files are written to local output directories such as:
+Generated files are written to local directories such as:

 ```text
 artifacts/